-My first full day at the hostel.
+My first full day at the International Hostel of Santa Fe.
 Because I’m choosing to be gentle with myself while I acclimate to the altitude, I’ve stayed close to home other than about a mile walk earlier to check out a consignment shop and have lunch.

 Other than that,

 - I have read.
 I found a copy in the lending library of Sarah Ban Breathnach’s “Peace and Plenty: Finding Your Path to Financial Serenity.”
 It’s aprapo as I stay in a place where abundance, as traditionally described, isn’t seen.
 Yet there is incredible abundance here.

 - I have napped to the gentle sound of someone playing a saxophone.

 - I have connected and shared stories.
 I spent a good part of the afternoon talking with the owner of the hostel.
 He shared his interesting tale and a wealth of history about hostels and youth hostels both.
 I learned from the Canadian fellow that there are mini trains people buy and use to travel by rail!
 I’m curious to research this later.

 - I have learned a lot about my eating habits.
 The pantry items are donated and I’ve learned to cook a creative dinner with few options.
 Ive also learned the excitement that comes when told that tomorrow we get the best donations, so we will eat well.